sayakpaul/ccd-ahm-2022/README.md

 # ccd-ahm-2022
-Contains my code and deck for [Cloud Community Days Ahmedabad 2022](https://gdg.community.dev/events/details/google-gdg-cloud-ahmedabad-presents-google-cloud-community-day-2022/).
+Contains my code and deck for [Cloud Community Days Ahmedabad 2022](https://gdg.community.dev/events/details/google-gdg-cloud-ahmedabad-presents-google-cloud-community-day-2022/): **Fantastic ML Deployments and How to Do Them with Vertex AI**.

 ## Prerequisites